 Bandhani Sarees with Stone Work: Stone Work also intricate the colourful look of Bandhani saris.
 Stones can be found in many shades to complement the saree’s colours.

-Bandhani Saree with Gota Patti Work: If you want the royal Bandhej Sari with the rich look, choose it with gota work.
+Bandhani Saree with Gota Patti Work: If you want the royal Bandhej Sari with a rich look, choose it with gota work.
 It is found along the border and makes your sari tasteful and heavy.

 Select your sari as per the occasion- simpler ones for the festival and formal days, and embroidered and embellished ones for wedding functions.